leomilrib/MatchismoCardGame/README.md

 ##License

-My Xcode isn't configured right yet... so please ignore the copyright note one some files headers, this is an automatic set from the IDE... =T
+My Xcode isn't configured right yet... so please ignore the copyright note one some files headers, this is an automatic set from the IDE and I promise you that I will remove it from all files reaal soon... =T

 This project is meant to be free as in "free beer" and in "free speech". ;D